MichalPokojny/MyProject1/README.md

 **Navigation**

-- On the top of every page, there is a logo on the left side that can navigate to the main page, and on the right side, there are 3 links which can navigate to different pages such as Home - main page, Gallery - where users can find photos about Slovakia and Contact link where user can find contact and register for a trip to Slovakia.
+- On the top left of every page, the name of the website acts as a way to navigate back to the main screen.
+There are three buttons on the right side which navigate to three different pages Home - main page, Gallery - where users can find photos of Slovakia and Contact -  where users can submit a form to the company to register for a trip to Slovakia.

-- The navigation bar tells on which page the user currently is as the text underlines on a page that is clicked on is removed.
+- The navigation bar on the three buttons informs the user of the page they are currently on.
+The underline disappears on select of the button.

 ![Navigation bar](docs/navigation.png)